Lisa Schulte Moore

 Associate Professor of Natural Resource Ecology and Management

 Background: My passion is ecology for people, prosperity, and the planet.
-I have in-depth training and experience in landscape ecology and natural resource management, particularly as applied to agricultural, forest, and avian ecology.
-I am also co-owner of Heritage Knoll Farm near Eau Claire, Wisconsin, and have many fond memories of visiting my great-grandmother there as a child.
+My depth training and experience is in landscape ecology and natural resource management, particularly as applied to agricultural, forest, and avian ecology, although I also draw strongly upon the social sciences in my work.
+Iowa has been home for over a decade, but I spent the early part of my career studying Great Lakes forests.
+I am also co-owner of my family farm near Eau Claire, Wisconsin.
 For more info, see my brief resume.

 Strengths: Learner, Achiever, Focus, Futuristic, Analytical

-Honors: I was awarded ISU’s Early Career Award in Teaching in 2007 and am currently a Fellow with Stanford University’s Leopold Leadership Program, a member of the “Rapid Response Team” of the Ecological Society of America, on the editorial board of Landscape Ecology, and on the board of trustees of the Iowa Chapter of The Nature Conservancy.
+Honors: Iowa State University Early Career Award in Teaching (2007), Teaching Award of Merit from the North American Colleges and Teachers of Agriculture (2007), Stanford University Leopold Leadership Fellow (2013), and Kavli Frontiers of Science Fellow (2014).
+I am also a member of the “Rapid Response Team” of the Ecological Society of America, on the editorial board of Landscape Ecology, and on the board of trustees of the Iowa Chapter of The Nature Conservancy.

 Career Goals: To make a difference and have fun doing it.